Foxify52/RVG_tts/README.md

 You are required to have the latest 64 bit [Espeak NG](https://github.com/espeak-ng/espeak-ng/releases) release.

+In order to build the fairseq dependency, you are required to have [Visual Studio](https://visualstudio.microsoft.com/downloads/) and install the "Desktop development with C++" development package.

 ## Usage
 To use it, simply install the requirements with `pip install -r requirements.txt` and then download the [Hubert](https://huggingface.co/lj1995/VoiceConversionWebUI/resolve/main/hubert_base.pt) model, [Forward Tacotron](https://public-asai-dl-models.s3.eu-central-1.amazonaws.com/ForwardTacotron/forward_step90k.pt) model and any [RVC](https://discord.com/invite/aihub) model.
 You can then place them into the model folder with the corresponding names: